-When rain runs off into the Estuary from streets, parking lots, and other hard surfaces, it can carry a toxic soup of contaminants—oil, grease, and myriad other chemicals that may start off as pollutants in the air but end up on the ground where they can they then be washed into water bodies in storms.
-For the past three decades, Bay Area scientists have tracked and analyzed these contaminants—to determine exactly what they are and how they affect water quality while water quality agencies have developed increasingly stringent regulations—such as TMDLs, or Total Maximum Daily Loads and other mechanisms—to try to control them.
+When rain runs off into the San Francisco Estuary from streets, parking lots, and other hard surfaces, it can carry a toxic soup of contaminants—oil, grease, and myriad other chemicals that may start off as pollutants in the air but end up on the ground where they can they then be washed into water bodies in storms.
+For the past three decades, Bay Area scientists have tracked and analyzed these contaminants to determine exactly what they are and how they affect water quality.
+Water quality agencies, meanwhile, have developed increasingly stringent regulations—such as TMDLs, or Total Maximum Daily Loads and other mechanisms—to try to control them.

 West Coast salmon and steelhead populations have declined steeply in the past century – a plight that biologists have primarily blamed on habitat loss.
 Dams, for instance, block adult fish’s access to historic spawning grounds, and juvenile survival is impacted by streamside development and water diversions.
 Now, it turns out, microplastic pollution may be a […]